Flagship case study

 Defensive import validation

-Production: add file limits, schema mapping, row previews, duplicate checks, coordinate checks, rollback, rejected-row exports, import logs, and bulk-change permissions.
+Production: file limits, mapping, previews, duplicate checks, coordinate checks, rollback, rejected-row exports, logs, and bulk permissions.

 Mobile QA